Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

-So if we pass the `read_flag` command, the program zeroes out the first 8 bytes represented by `size_4` of that allocation.
-The flag is then read 16 bytes after `size_4`.
+`read_flag` allocates a chunk, zeroes its first 8 bytes, then reads the flag starting at byte 16.

 ```c title="/challenge/malloc-mirage-easy :: main() :: Pseudocode" showLineNumbers
 # ---- snip ----